-Remember, it is normal for all children to show some of these symptoms from time to time.
-Your child may be reacting to stress at school or home.
-She may be bored or going through a difficult stage of life.
-It does not mean she has ADHD.
+Realize, it is normal for all children to show some ADHD symptoms from time to time.
+Your child may be reacting to stress at school or home, bored, or just going through a difficult stage of life.
+It does not mean he or she has ADHD.

-Sometimes a teacher is the first to notice inattention, hyperactivity, and/or impulsivity and bring these symptoms to the parents' attention.
+Sometimes a teacher is the first to notice inattention, hyperactivity, and/or impulsivity and bring these symptoms to a parent's attention.

-Perhaps questions from your pediatrician raised the issue.
+Other times, questions from the pediatrician raised the issue.
 At routine visits, pediatricians often ask questions such as:

 Your answers to these questions may lead to further evaluation for ADHD.